WELCOME TO MY MONTHLY BLOG SERIES

 Success!!
 I am happy, yet hesitant (you never know how long good sleep will last, in my experience) to report that a THC, CBN, CBD combo chocolate bar has helped ease me into sleep and kept me dozing all through the night for two weeks now!

 The vanilla bean and sea salt dusted dark chocolate bar by Grön is my new nightly ritual.
 I’ve been sleeping so soundly that I’ve actually been able to establish a solid writing and reading routine with enough energy left over to up the intensity level of my daily exercise too!

 While I’m not into any other consumption of THC, because of its dissociative effects on me (but I am a big fan of CBD in everything), the combo of THC and CBN in these edibles is said to increase sleepiness.

 From squashing sex pests with our collective refusals to accept the dominant paradigm of abuse and trauma to finding our truest selves outside the male gaze, and self-actualizing through learning by discovery while using nature’s bounty to tend to the most vital aspects of self-care – this bi-weekly installment of This Changes Everything is about deeply rooting oneself in truth, justice, and healing.

 How do you feed your authentic Self?
 Let me know in the comments below.

-This is a bi-weekly list of things I learn that excite me and sometimes lead to the exclamation, “THIS CHANGES EVERYTHING.”
+This is a monthly list of things I learn that excite me and sometimes lead to the exclamation, “THIS CHANGES EVERYTHING.”
 Whether I ditch my admiration for an old idol (of which I already have so few), or I alter my position or beliefs, these tidbits changed the winds in my sails.
 Check out the previous installment here.